seontechnologies/seon-ios-sdk-public/README.md

 - Fixed rare threading related issue
 - Added codesign signature to XCFramework binary to attest to the validitiy of the SDK
 - Fixed test coverage reports not showing up when the SDK is linked
+- Raised minimum deployment target from iOS 11.0 to iOS 12.0

 ### New response fields
 - `device_location` Contains additional device location datapoints.
 Refer documentation for details. _This is currently an opt-in feature_